voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 Behavior notes:

 - **Catch clauses**:
   - Valid locations for `@story` / `@req` annotations are either immediately before the `catch` keyword or on the first comment-only lines inside the catch block (before any executable statements).
+A single `@supports` annotation in either of these locations is also accepted as covering both story and requirement presence for the catch branch.
   - If annotations exist in both locations, the comments immediately before `catch` take precedence for validation and reporting.
   - When auto-fixing missing annotations on a catch clause, the rule inserts placeholder comments inside the catch block body so that formatters like Prettier keep them attached to the branch.